// Tools

 bash

-# With confirmation prompt xeroctl agents join-keys jk_abc123 --revoke # Skip confirmation xeroctl agents join-keys jk_abc123 --revoke --force # Dry run xeroctl agents join-keys jk_abc123 --revoke --dry-run
+# With confirmation prompt xeroctl agents join-keys jk_abc123 --revoke # Skip confirmation xeroctl agents join-keys jk_abc123 --revoke --force # Dry run (--dry-run is a global xeroctl flag) xeroctl agents join-keys jk_abc123 --revoke --dry-run

 Examples